eddiechu/Terminal-SIEM/README.md

 Log injection | **Hundreds thousand log entries / sec** | Thousands log entries / sec, need message queue to support more volume to minimize log loss burst
 Correlation | **Yes** | Yes
 Log parsing | **by awk or Golang, build from scratch<br/>(*Can avoid regular experssion for hundreds times performance gain*)** | built-in parser for common log source
-Threat detection | **by grep, awk or Python dataframe, build from scratch, or convert from community rules with the help of Gen AI** | Primitive, need to further build
+Threat detection | **by grep, awk or Python dataframe, build from scratch, or convert from community rules, Sigma rules, with the help of Gen AI** | Primitive, need to further build
 Flexibility | **Can develop search criteria what ever you think** | Limit to the product capability Dashboard and report | **No** | Yes
 Access control | **Linux** | Product feature